pdf-raku/PDF-Content-raku/README.md

 # perl6-PDF-Basic

-Perl 6 module for basic PDF content creation and editing, including text, images, fonts and general graphics.
+This is a Perl 6 module for basic PDF content creation and editing, including text, images, fonts and general graphics.

 It includes `PDF::Basic::Doc` a minimal class for creating or editing PDF documents, including:
 - Basic Text (core fonts only)
-- Simple forms and images
+- Simple forms and images (GIF, JPEG & PNG)
 - Low-level graphics and content operators
 - Basic reuse (Pages and form objects)
 ```